lmsqueezy/laravel/README.md

 This will automatically redirect your customer to a Lemon Squeezy checkout where the customer can buy your product.

+> **Note**
+> When creating a checkout for your store, each time you redirect a checkout object or call `url` on the checkout object, an API call to Lemon Squeezy will be made.
+These calls are expensive and can be time and resource consuming for your app.
+If you are creating the same session over and over again you may want to cache these urls.

 ### Overlay Widget

 Instead of redirecting your customer to a checkout screen, you can also create a checkout button which will render a checkout overlay on your page.
 To do this, pass the `$checkout` object to a view: